7meninn/ERC20Beginner-Demo/README.md

 * Transfers Nectar tokens from the caller's address to the specified recipient.

 ### Usage
-Compile Contract: Compile the Solidity smart contract using a Solidity compiler such as Hardhat.
 #### To interact with the Nectar ERC20 token contract, follow the steps below:

 * Clone Repository: Clone the repository containing the Solidity file onto your local machine.